sphinx-labs/sphinx/specs/sphinx-module-proxy-factory.md

 ## Assumptions

 The `SphinxModuleProxyFactory` calls a couple of external contracts.
-We test that the interactions with these contracts work properly in the [unit tests for the `SphinxModuleProxyFactory`](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/test/SphinxModuleProxyFactory.t.sol), but we don't thoroughly test the internals of these external contracts.
-Instead, we rely on the assumption that they're secure and have been thoroughly tested by their authors.
+We test that the interactions with these contracts work properly in the [unit tests for the `SphinxModuleProxyFactory`](https://github.com/sphinx-labs/sphinx/blob/develop/packages/contracts/test/SphinxModuleProxyFactory.t.sol), but we don't thoroughly test the internals of these external contracts.
+Instead, we assume that they're secure and have been thoroughly tested by their authors.
 These external contracts are:
 - [`Clones`](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) in OpenZeppelin's Contracts v4.9.3.
-This deploys the `SphinxModuleProxy` contracts (via `Clones.cloneDeterministic`) and computes their addresses (via `Clones.predictDeterministicAddress`).
+This library deploys the `SphinxModuleProxy` contracts (via `Clones.cloneDeterministic`) and computes their addresses (via `Clones.predictDeterministicAddress`).
-- Gnosis Safe's `enableModule` function, which enables a `SphinxModuleProxy` within the user's Gnosis Safe.
+- Gnosis Safe's `enableModule` function enables a `SphinxModuleProxy` within the user's Gnosis Safe.